MPSN: Motion-aware Pseudo Siamese Network for Indoor Video Head Detection in Buildings: ACKNOWLEDGMENTS

-This work is supported by Key R\&D Project of China under Grant No. 2017YFC0704100, 2016YFB0901900, National Natural Science Foundation of China under Grant No. 62192751 and 61425024, the 111 International Collaboration Program of China under Grant No. BP2018006, 2019 Major Science and Technology Program for the Strategic Emerging Industries of Fuzhou under Grant No. 2019-Z-1, and in part by the BNRist Program under Grant No. BNR2019TD01009, the National Innovation Center of High Speed Train R\&D project (CX/KJ-2020-0006).
+This work was supported by the National Natural Science Foundation of China under Grant 62192751 and 61425027, in part by the National Key Research and Development Project of China under Grant 2017YFC0704100, and 2016YFB0901900, in part by the 111 International Collaboration Program of China under Grant BP2018006, in part by the BNRist Program under Grant No. BNR2019TD01009, and in part by China National Innovation Center of High Speed Train Project Under Grant CX/KJ-2020-0006.